A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Background and Summary

 We present a large-scale longitudinal dataset that provides user discussions on the online platform of DerStandard, an Austrian newspaper.
 Covering the full decade from 2013 to 2022, the dataset includes over 75 million user timestamped comments, more than 400 million up- and downvotes on these comments, and detailed metadata on the news articles, including editorial topic tags.
 A detailed overview of the file structure and metadata fields is provided in Figure~\ref{fig:data_records}.

 DerStandard is an Austrian print newspaper that was founded in 1988.
-Already in 1995, it went online, being the first appearance of a major German-language newspaper on the web to their own claim.
+As early as 1995, it went online, marking the first appearance of a major German-language newspaper on the web, according to its own claim.
 Its early adoption of digital community features, starting with chat rooms and evolving into discussion spaces for registered users below the news articles, has led to a highly active user forum.
+Today, DerStandard remains one of the most widely visited online news platforms in Austria, reaching several million unique users per month according to audience measurements by the Austrian Web Analysis (ÖWA).
+Prior research has also identified DerStandard as one of the most trusted traditional news sources among young Austrian audiences and as a central platform for online news consumption~\cite{russmann2020news}.

 Users can post comments under articles, vote on others' comments, and engage in structured discussion threads (see Figure~\ref{fig:example} for an example of the interface).
+In contrast to comment sections on social media platforms, which are often shaped by commercial incentives, comment sections on news websites are frequently conceived as spaces intended to foster public discussion and the exchange of opinions among readers~\cite{russmann2025management}.
+Studies of Austrian news forum community management highlight that DerStandard maintains one of the largest moderation teams among Austrian news outlets and actively invests in fostering structured and civil discussion in its comment sections~\cite{russmann2025management}.
 Moderation is performed using semi-automated systems that have been developed in collaboration with external research institutions such as the Austrian Research Institute for Artificial Intelligence (OFAI) \cite{schabus-skowron-2018-academic}, resulting in the minimization of low-quality text content on the platform.

-The user base of DerStandard is more male, younger and higher educated than the representative Austrian population~\cite[p.
-3-4 in SI]{pellertValidatingDailySocial2022}
+Survey evidence from three representative Austrian waves in 2020 (Waves 4–6; total n = 3002)~\cite{niederkrotenthaler2022mental} reported by Pellert et al.~\cite[p.
+2–6 in SI]{pellertValidatingDailySocial2022} indicates that DerStandard users are, on average, more male, younger, and more highly educated than the Austrian population; however, this evidence reflects a limited time window and does not provide a longitudinal demographic characterization of the full ten-year dataset.